 Another important consideration is your followers’ experience.
 When you’re only ever sharing your own content, your audience can get bored and might see you as too promotional.
 Mixing in industry content that is relevant to their needs can help maintain interest and provide additional value to your audience.

 Curated content is an effective way to keep your social media queue full of diverse and engaging content.
+That ensures that your audience will always have something new to consume and not lose interest over time.

 How Can I Get Started Curating Content?